Thomas F. Connolly: Role in F-14 development

 During the time of his posting as DCNO for Air Warfare, the Navy was developing the TFX Program together with the Air Force.
 The Navy's version of this replacement for the F4 Phantom II was the General Dynamics–Grumman F-111B.
 As American air operations in the Vietnam War ramped up, the Navy's requirements for the plane evolved to include capabilities for air combat manoeuvring, a task for which the F-111 was not designed.
 Responding to this, Connolly set out requirements for a replacement naval interceptor.
 In 1968, during testimony before the United States Senate Committee on Armed Services, Connolly was asked by chairman John C. Stennis for his opinion on what would make the F-111B work for naval service.
 He responded, "There isn't enough power in all Christendom to make that airplane what we want!".
 On being contradicted by Secretary of the Navy Paul Ignatius, who referenced a report written by Connolly the prior year that praised the F-111B, Connolly reversed himself.
 Nevertheless, Connolly's testimony was the death knell for the F-111B project, with it being cancelled in May 1968.
 Subsequently, Connolly effectively became the F-14 project manager.

 Later life

-Following retirement, Connolly lived in the McLean, Virginia area until the early 1990s, when he moved to Holland, Michigan.
+Following retirement, Connolly lived in the McLean, Virginia, area until the early 1990s, when he moved to Holland, Michigan.
 He worked as a consultant on national defense.
-Connolly died May 24, 1996 in Holland, Michigan from emphysema and an aortic aneurysm at the age of 86.
-His wife of 58 years passed away April 26, 2010.
+Connolly died May 24, 1996, in Holland, Michigan, from emphysema and an aortic aneurysm at the age of 86.
+His wife of 58 years died April 26, 2010.